xolanintsibande/BODY-MEASUREMENT-ANALYSIS-PROJECT/README.md

-# Body Measurement Exploratory Data Analysis
+# Body Measurement Analysis

 ## Project Overview

-This project presents an exploratory data analysis (EDA) of a body measurement dataset containing 2,018 records and 14 biometric measurement variables.
+This project presents an AI-assisted exploratory data analysis (EDA) of a body measurement dataset containing 2,018 records and 14 biometric measurement variables.

-The analysis focused on:
-- Data quality assessment
-- Descriptive statistics
-- Outlier detection
-- Correlation analysis
-- Distribution analysis
-- Height-based segmentation
-- Waist-to-height ratio analysis

-This project was completed as part of the AWS AI & ML Scholars Program by Amazon Web Services and Udacity using AWS PartyRock and Python-based exploratory data analysis techniques.
+The analysis was completed using AWS PartyRock as part of the AWS AI & ML Scholars Program by Amazon Web Services and Udacity.

+The project focused on:
+- Reviewing AI-generated insights
+- Validating analytical findings
+- Identifying patterns and correlations
+- Summarizing observations using structured reporting

+The analysis remained descriptive and based only on the uploaded dataset.

 ---